austintgriffith/web2-to-web3-curriculum/README.md

 **TO DO: add intro**

-- **Day 1**: %Create your own project, join buildguild, hacakthon intro -- how to upload your project to buidlguidl, whats buidlguidl%
+- **Day 1**: %Create your own project, join buildguild, hackathon intro -- how to upload your project to buidlguidl, whats buidlguidl%
 - where to reach out
 - follow up resources
 - show the telegram groups